 The Personal Care Closet provides supplies and emergency items for women and children in immediate need.
 NCJW distributes women’s and children’s bags of essential personal care products through a vouchers program with partner organizations such as POWER and the Women’s Center & Shelter

 The Center for Women launches in partnership with the Jewish Women’s Foundation.
-The Center for Women exists to help women of all ages throughout the Greater Pittsburgh area, including women in transition, female heads of households, and other populations of women with areas related to achieving economic independence.
-The Center aims to provide women with financial skills, education related to workforce entry/re-entry, mentorship and internship opportunities, and referrals to additional support services
+The Center for Women was founded to help women of all ages throughout the Greater Pittsburgh area, including women in transition, female heads of households, and other populations of women with areas related to achieving economic independence.
+The Center’s original mission was to provide women with financial skills, education related to workforce entry/re-entry, mentorship and internship opportunities, and referrals to additional support services.

 Standing Firm, The Business Case to End Domestic Violence affiliates with NCJW

 Back 2 School Store project launched to provide a school shopping experience for students.
 Over 200 children received head to toe outfit, new shoes, and fully stocked backpacks to start school on a level playing field with their peers.